wmorellato/babel/README.md

 :---------------------------:|:----------------------------:|:----------------------------:
 ![](images/shunn-export.png) |![](images/faisca-export.png) |![](images/trasgo-export.png)

+## Backups

+Babel now stores backups of your workspace to ensure that, in case shit happens, your stories will be safe.
+You can configure the period of backup creations (daily, weekly or monthly), where they should be stores in your local computer and, optionally, save them on Google Drive.

+To enable Google Drive integration, you have to set the `stories.backup.cloudBackup.googleDrive` option in Settings, then restart VSCode to trigger the authentication/authorization routine.
+I use [OAuth2](https://developers.google.com/identity/protocols/oauth2) to access Google Drive API and perform the backups.

+> TODO: The page displayed after successful authentication is terrible.
+I'll make it better someday.

+> :warning: **Important** Babel does not ask or store your username and password to perform backups.
+We access Google API using an authentication token, which is stored in your workspace folder in the file `.token`.
+Also, the permissions requested by Babel to store backups only allow the extension to access Babel's own files; however, **don't share the token file with anyone**, unless you don't mind your stories being accessible to others.

 ## Settings

 - `stories.workspace.removeFiles`: if set, the extension will also remove files when removing a story or a version from the workspace.
 Set with care.